The Movie Channel

-The Movie Channel (TMC) is an American premium television network owned by Showtime Networks, a subsidiary of Paramount Global operated through its Media Networks unit.
-The network's programming mainly features first-run theatrically released and independently produced motion pictures, and during promotional breaks between films, special behind-the-scenes features and movie trivia.
+The Movie Channel (often abbreviated as TMC) is an American premium television network owned by Showtime Networks, a division of Paramount Skydance Corporation operated through its Paramount Media Networks division.
+Not including CBS, it is the oldest network owned by Paramount.
+The Movie Channel's programming mainly features first-run theatrically released and independently produced motion pictures, and during promotional breaks between films, special behind-the-scenes features and movie trivia.
 Originally operated and sold as a standalone service (launching as Star Channel in April 1973), at present, The Movie Channel is receivable to pay television subscribers primarily as part of the multiplex tier of parent network Showtime.
 The channel, along with its parent network Showtime and sister network Flix, is headquartered at Paramount Plaza on the northern end of New York City's Broadway district.

 History

 Early history (1973–1979)

 The Movie Channel traces its history to the development of Gridtronics, a pay television service which delivered videotaped feature films to cable systems throughout the United States.
 The concept was originally developed in the late 1960s by Alfred Stern and Gordon Fuqua, both executives at multiple system operator Television Communications Corporation (TVC) at the time, as part of a multi-channel service that was designed to include channels focusing on the arts, instructional programming and medical programs.
 The video-to-cable movie delivery concept was presented by Fuqua and Stern at the 1969 National Cable Television Association Convention.
 Over the course of the next several years, the two men subsequently discussed carriage agreements with other cable providers to distribute Gridtronics and engaged in discussions with various film studios to provide film content for the service.
-Following the creation of Dimension Pictures, TVC was purchased by Kinney National Company (a year later, it renamed as Warner Communications), the parent company of Dimension, in 1971, and gave the service the financial funding and content that it needed to launch.
+At the time of restructuring, TVC was purchased by Kinney National Company, the parent company of Warner Bros., in 1971, and gave the service the financial funding and content that it needed to launch.

-Warner Communications launched the Gridtronics service on April 1, 1973.
-Included among its initial offerings was the Warner Star Channel (the "Warner" brand was subsequently excised from the name), a service developed as a vehicle to promote the Warner Bros. film library (notably excluding the pre-1950 film library that was owned by United Artists at the time).
-The channel was initially offered on systems operated by Warner Cable Communications (later Time Warner Cable, now branded as Charter Spectrum owned by Charter Communications), and was eventually made available on Warner-Amex's experimental QUBE interactive service when the company launched it in 1977.
+Kinney National Company's successor, Warner Communications, launched the Gridtronics service on April 1, 1973.
+Included among its initial offerings was the Warner Star Channel (later renamed Star Channel), a service developed as a vehicle to promote the Warner Bros. film library (notably excluding the pre-1950 film library that was owned by United Artists at the time).
+The channel was initially offered on systems operated by Warner Cable Communications (later Time Warner Cable), and was eventually made available on Warner-Amex's experimental QUBE interactive service when the company launched it in 1977.
 Cable providers sometimes experienced technical problems trying to transmit the delivered tapes to viewers, especially when the tapes jammed during playback.